1812 Capped Bust Half Dollar - Single Leaf Below Wing O-110b

 Description

 The 1812 Capped Bust Half Dollar - Single Leaf Below Wing O-110b is part of the Capped Bust Half Dollars 1807-1839 series.
-Total mintage reached 1.6 million.
-The obverse features Liberty facing left wearing a mob cap or turban, designed by John Reich who worked as an indentured servant at the Mint, while the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM within a motto scroll.
-Designed by John Reich.
+With a mintage of 1.6 million, this is a less common issue — the lowest mintage among 4 mint variants, representing only 25% of total production.
+The obverse features Liberty facing left wearing a mob cap or turban, designed by John Reich who worked as an indentured servant at the Mint and the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM within a motto scroll.
+Produced during the earliest years of the United States Mint, when the young republic was establishing its monetary system and coinage traditions.
+Estimated market value ranges from $1.3K to $43K depending on grade and condition.
 Struck in 89.2% silver, 10.8% copper, weighing 13.5 grams, 32.5 mm in diameter, with a lettered: fifty cents or half a dollar edge.
 Cataloged as PCGS #39459.
-John Reich's Capped Bust Half Dollar is one of the most variety-rich series in U.S. A cornerstone of U.S. type collecting.
-Overton die varieties provide deep specialization.
-The 1807 is the first year and the 1838-O (only 20 known) is an extreme rarity.

 External References